 Experience the Macabre at the Fontanelle Cemetery

 According to local legend, caring for a skull here helps to release its soul to heaven.
-Superstitious older Italian nonnas believe that they will be granted a wish in return so don’t be alarmed if you see a few locals whipping out their old handkerchiefs and polishing random skulls.
+Superstitious older Italian nonnas believe that they will be granted a wish in return.
+Don’t be alarmed if you see a few locals whipping out their old handkerchiefs and polishing random skulls.

 Watch a Performance at the Oldest Working Opera House in the World

-Dating back to the 1700’s, the Teatro di San Carlo opera house in Naples is the oldest working opera house in the world.
-Even if you cannot speak Italian, a visit to a live performance is a wonderful thing to experience at least once.
+The Teatro di San Carlo opera house in Naples is the oldest working opera house in the world.
+It dates back to the 1700s and still hosts performances to this day.
+Even if you cannot speak Italian, a visit to the opera is a wonderful thing to experience at least once.

-Small electronic translator devices are located in front of the seats which provide English translations and honestly, the shows are so emotive that you have a good grasp of what is happening anyway.
+Small electronic translator devices are located in front of your seat.
+The shows are so emotive that you have a good grasp of what is happening anyway.